Preferred File Types

 Vector images are mathematical calculations from one point to another that form lines and shapes.
 If you zoom into a vector graphic it will always look the same.

 A raster image has a specific number of pixels.
 When you enlarge the image file without changing the number of pixels, the image will look blurry.
 When you enlarge the file by adding more pixels, the pixels are added randomly throughout the image, rarely producing good results.
+Please see this helpful website on why .jpgs are not generally good for printing.

 When you enlarge a vector graphic, the math formulas stay the same, rendering the same visual graphic no matter the size.
 Vector graphics can be scaled to any size without losing quality.
 This is why logos are almost always created in vector form, so they can be applied to many different uses in many different sizes without ever looking degraded.